 25% of all job-seekers now use social media as their main tool when looking for work.
 This means that your company website or social media is likely to be the first point of contact a potential candidate will have with you.

 This is your first opportunity to impose your employer brand values.
-Make sure that your careers site is consistent with the rest of your website and social media pages in terms of branding.
+Make sure that your careers page is consistent with the rest of your website and social media pages in terms of branding.

 7. Offer a great mobile experience